tbreuss/local-dev/README.md

 ## Thanks

-A big thanks to the authors of these helpful blog posts:
+Thanks to the authors of these helpful blog posts:

 - <https://medium.com/@williamhayes/local-dev-on-docker-fun-with-dns-85ca7d701f0a>
 - <https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/>